Dangerous Goods PackagingThis page was last updated on 5th March 2020

 The competent authority of an approving country, usually the country in which the tests have been performed, can allocate a unique UN approval mark to each successfully tested packaging design-type and this may be applied to every serially produced packaging that conforms to the design-type specification.

 In the UK, the competent authority is the Secretary of State for Transport.
-The VCA Dangerous Goods Office (DGO) operates the UN package certification scheme in accordance with the Arrangements for Performance Testing, Certification and Marking of Packagings for Dangerous Goods, on behalf of the Secretary of State.
+Our Dangerous Goods Office (DGO) operates the UN package certification scheme in accordance with the Arrangements for Performance Testing, Certification and Marking of Packagings for Dangerous Goods, on behalf of the Secretary of State.

-Tests leading to the issue of a UN performance certificate and official GB mark may only be carried out by authorised test stations (PDF 39.8KB).
+Tests leading to the issue of a UN performance certificate and official GB mark may only be carried out by authorised test stations.

 These are bodies that are accredited specifically for the purpose of UN package testing by the United Kingdom Accreditation Service (UKAS) in accordance with ISO 17025 and the UK Operational Instructions.
 Accreditation ensures that the test facilities, expertise, reporting and all matters affecting the quality of testing meet the standards required.
 Some authorised test stations operate commercially, accepting test work from all clients; the remainder are associated with packaging manufacturers or suppliers and will only test packaging they have produced themselves, or as a service to their customers.
 All of the test stations are independent of VCA and the Dangerous Goods Office itself does not test packaging.